How to Create a Marketing Campaign

 Deveney Kowalczyk is the Senior Marketing Automation Specialist at PTC, an SaaS company that uses digital technologies to help global manufacturers manage data throughout an entire product lifecycle.
 The marketing team at PTC relies on technology solutions to create greater impact for its campaigns.

-• Solution: Anna Poulakis, Senior Director of Marketing Automation, used Smartsheet to build a successful intake request process.
+- Solution: Anna Poulakis, Senior Director of Marketing Automation, built a successful intake request process.
 Poulakis incorporated key data points into dashboards to create a centralized place for project lifecycles and status updates.

 Lou Adams is the Operations Director at Pip Hare Racing.
 Pip Hare is the eighth woman to have ever completed the Vendee Globe, the round-the-world sailing race.

-• Solution: Pip’s team used Smartsheet to manage her promotional campaign and track her progress.
-Adams assigned tasks, tracked budgets and timelines, and communicated with the team in real time.
-The Smartsheet dashboard even pulled key data from the boat and Pip herself — such as her steps and heart rate — so the team could share updates with fans and show the world what it takes to be a female athlete.
+- Solution: Adams assigned tasks, tracked budgets and timelines, and communicated with the team in real time.
+The solution even pulled key data from the boat and Pip herself — such as her steps and heart rate — so the team could share updates with fans and show the world what it takes to be a female athlete.

-• Takeaway: Adams says using Smartsheet was “like having a virtual assistant.”
-She values its user-friendly, intuitive interface, which enabled her diverse team to collaborate efficiently and provide real-time visibility into Pip’s amazing journey.
+- Takeaway: The tool she uses enables her diverse team to collaborate efficiently and provide real-time visibility into Pip’s amazing journey.

 Easily Manage Every Aspect of Marketing Campaigns with Smartsheet